brnfra/dotfiles/README.md

 <br>
 - Check the script ```~/bin/dotfiles_env``` and change username, email and the places where script will save your files.
 Configure your definitions **before** run the install script.

-- *Read and edit it first for your purpose*, it will create some folders and copy config files, recomend fork/clone this repo and coment that line.
+- *Read and edit it first for your purpose*, it will create some folders and copy config files, atention.

-- You can change branch in home, after install, run ```$ config checkout testing ```, for example.

 Attention on ssh-key problems, just in case, check your email and user, you find help [here](https://docs.github.com/pt/authentication/connecting-to-github-with-ssh).
 <br>